brycecherry75/HMC830/README.md

 ManualInit(SS_SEN_pin, MOSI_SDI_pin, MISO_SDO_pin, SCK_pin): special initialization required for boards other than the Uno/Nano Every/Mega/Leonardo/Zero/Due/ATmega8-based and derivatives which will not be fully initialized by the init() routine

-init(SENpinToUse, SDIpinToUse, SDOpinToUse, SCKpinToUse, LockPinNumber, Lock_Pin_Used, CEpin, CE_Pin_Used): initialize the HMC830 with specified SEN/SDI/SDO/SCK pins, lock pin and true/false for lock pin use and CE pin use - CE pin is typically LOW (disabled) on reset if used unless a pullup resistor is used and the CE pin is connected to a microcontroller pin which will float on reset
+init(SENpinToUse, SDIpinToUse, SDOpinToUse, SCKpinToUse, LockPinNumber, Lock_Pin_Used, CEpin, CE_Pin_Used): initialize the HMC830 with specified SEN/SDI/SDO/SCK pins, lock pin and true/false for lock pin use and CE pin use - CE pin is typically LOW (disabled) on reset if used unless a pullup resistor is used and the CE pin is connected to a microcontroller pin which will float on reset; depending on your board, this pin may have a pullup or pulldown resistor fitted

 SetStepFreq(frequency): sets the step frequency in Hz - returns an error code